Fung Brothers: Interviews

 The Fung Brothers have been making various videos about Taiwanese American NBA player Jeremy Lin ever since he first signed with the Golden State Warriors.
 Their most popular Jeremy Lin videos are the "Jeremy Lin Effect" series, made during the height of "Linsanity" when Lin joined the New York Knicks, and the videos have been covered by CNN (pointing out that they were the first ones to use the phrase), The Wall Street Journal, The Washington Post, Yahoo!
 Sports, and Taiwan News Station CTV.
 The first Jeremy Lin Effect video was directed, produced and edited by Mike Eshaq, and the second one, known as "Linsanity" was directed, produced and edited by Timothy Tau, and the third one, titled "Linsanity Withdrawals," was directed, produced, and edited by Tommy Su.
 The Fung Brothers wrote and acted in all of them.

+In 2019, the brothers interview then presidential candidate, Andrew Yang, which was a vital part of Yang's initial push on social media including Joe Rogan and The Breakfast Club.

 In 2020, The Fung Brothers interviewed NFL Ram's rookie Taylor Rapp, about his Asian ancestry and the struggle of being overlooked.
 In the interview he explained that Jeremy Lin was a big inspiration when he needed encouragement in believing he could make it to the NFL.

 David Fung has also interviewed celebrities through a popular Korean website, Soompi.com.
 Some notable interviews include hip hop group Far East Movement.